MateuszMielniczuk/arch-linux-snapshots/README.md

 Instructions for installing and configuring a Linux system based on Arch Linux with snapshot functionality.
 System uses required BTRFS partitions, Snapper for snapshots and KDE Plasma desktop.
 This setup is used for testing on a VM machine.
-These instructions are based on arch wiki and [installanion guide](https://wiki.archlinux.org/title/Installation_guide).
+These instructions are based on Arch wiki and [installanion guide](https://wiki.archlinux.org/title/Installation_guide).
 All was tested with `Qemu` virtual manager and `archlinux-2024.11.01` ISO.

 The goal is to have a "bleeding edge" system as the main home desktop environment, and to be able to have the latest packages for testing, while being backed up by snapshots and able to quickly restore the system after failed updates, upgrades or critical changes.

+If you want a more stable, out of the box and easy to setup solution that does not require you to spend your whole life for setting up, use the [openSUSE Tumbleweed](https://get.opensuse.org/tumbleweed/).
+A very similar result can be achieved with this distribution, BTRFS partitions and snapshots can be set up with a simple UI installer and almost everything works out of the box after installation.
+Note that this not really contains all the latest software in this distro compared to Arch, as they aim to be more stable, describing themselves as `Leading-Edge` -> frequent updates plus stability.

 ## ✍🏼Collaboration